martinajir/martinajir/README.md

 - 💻 Currently onboarding as a Software Engineer @ GitHub
 - 🌱 Starting out with TypeScript after being confined to Java 8 for 4 years
+- 📖 Currently reading the *Silo* trilogy by Hugh Howey

 ## About me
 - 🍵 🧋 Tea enjoyer